AstroKriel/JavaExercises/README.md

 # JavaExercises
-Java exercises I completed through a course in my B.Software Engineering degree.
+Java exercises I completed for a course.